 Reacting skips over the emotions a child has about the situation.
 Responding addresses the emotions that caused the misbehavior in the first place.

 Reacting usually causes a parent to have to apologize for behaving badly.
-Responding require a child to apologize because they’re the only ones that misbehaved.
+Responding requires a child to apologize because they're the only ones who misbehaved.

 Trying Out a New Parenting Technique

 I know you know what the difference between reading and applying a parenting technique is, but the depth of what you'll find when you apply a new technique is so valuable that I wanted to mention it.